 My featured Changemaker this month is Robert Surles, more commonly referred to as Chef Bobo.
 Bobo is a New York City chef leading the charge in helping make and keep kids healthy.
 In 2002, The Calhoun School, my alma mater, hired Chef Bobo–previously the personal chef to NY Yankee legend Derek Jeter— from the French Culinary Institute to revamp Calhoun’s school lunch program.
 Bobo did that in spades.
-Chef Bobo spearheaded the school’s “Eat Right Now” lunch program aimed at “providing students with healthier meals while building a deep understanding of the importance of a well-balanced diet.”
+Chef Bobo spearheaded the school’s “” lunch program aimed at “providing students with healthier meals while building a deep understanding of the importance of a well-balanced diet.”
 Bobo believes that “the best way to ensure that adults eat well is to develop an appetite for healthy foods early in life”.

 Bobo’s holistic approach to eating has earned him (and Calhoun) significant recognition.
 Calhoun’s program has received national attention, with articles in Fortune Magazine and The New Yorker’s Talk of the Town column.
 The program has also been mentioned on NPR’s “All Things Considered,” as well as in The Chicago Tribune, Canada’s National Post, The Los Angeles Times, Nick Jr. Magazine, ABC’s World News Tonight and Japan’s Fuji TV Network.
 The Daily Meal continues to list the Calhoun School lunch program as one of the top 10 School Lunch Programs in America.